-The Berkeley Law and Organizing Collective (BLOC) introduces law students to the world of labor advocacy.
+The Berkeley Law and Organizing Collective (BLOC) provides law students with an opportunity to provide legal support for worker organizing on the Berkeley campus.
 BLOC members work closely with UAW Local 2865, the largest academic student employee union in the country.
 They gain experience in union contract enforcement, “know-your-rights” training, strategic research, and labor organizing.
 They hone their skills in conducting intake, assessing claims, devising arguments, speaking publicly, and filing and digitizing official records.
 BLOC members also gain ample familiarity with union governance and labor policy initiatives in California.

 Supervision: Students engaged in BLOC’s efforts receive supervision from attorneys at the law firm, Schwartz, Steinsapir, Dohrmann & Sommers.

-Time commitment: 2-3 hours per week; 4-6 hours of training and orientation early in the semester.
+Time commitment: 2-3 hours per week averaged over the course of the semester; 4-6 hours of training and orientation early in the semester.

 For more information, please contact the student leaders at ProBonoBLOC@berkeley.edu.